igor47/blog/posts/recoolit-transfer-graph.md

 Each edge has a weight, which is the amount of gas transferred, as well as a gas type.

 Because cylinders are reused, the nodes are actually a specific cylinder ID during a specific time interval.
-A node is created when gas is first transferred into it, and "closes" when all of the gas is transferred out and we vacuum-test the cylinder to make sure it does not leak.
+A node is created when gas is first transferred into it, and "closes" when all of the gas is transferred out and we vacuum out the cylinder.
 A subsequent transfer into the same cylinder ID would create a new node.

 Each node can have multiple incoming and also outgoing edges.